omarissa24/BankingApp/README.md

 1. Install MySql.Data from your Nuget Package Manager.
 (Right click on dependencies -> Click on manage Nuget Packages -> Browse and Install Required Packages.)
 2. Add your DB_SERVER, DB_DATABASE, DB_UID, DB_PASSWORD in your system environement variables to connect to your desired database.
-3. In the dbservice, you have 2 functions called createUser and createAccount.
-Call the following functions in any constructor of any form that you would like to create your desired user and the linked account.